Increase Visibility While Welding

 Comply With OSHA/NIOSH Regulations

-Fumes transmitted during welding processes present various health hazards and after long-term exposure, severe damage to the health of machine operators.
+The fumes transmitted during welding processes present various health hazards.
+Long-term exposure to weld fume presents serious health and safety risks.
 The elements found in weld fumes vary based on the composition of the electrode and the coatings, paint, or plating of the base metal.